venkatadry/aws2-ECS-Fargate/README.md

 **Introduction**

 **Amazon ECS** is a container orchestration platform developed by AWS that allows you to easily run, scale, and secure Docker containers on the AWS cloud.
 Unlike Kubernetes-based systems such as Amazon EKS, ECS is proprietary and tightly coupled with the AWS ecosystem.

+An ECS cluster refers to a group of resources that Amazon ECS (Elastic Container Service) manages for running containerized applications.
+It's the core unit where ECS places and manages tasks and services.

+Key Concepts of an ECS Cluster:
+Definition:

+An ECS cluster is a logical grouping of tasks or services.

+You can run it using either:

+**Fargate:** serverless compute—no need to manage infrastructure.

+**EC2:** you manage the instances (virtual machines) yourself

 This article not only introduces ECS and its architecture but also demonstrates how to deploy a simple Flask-based containerized application using **AWS Fargate** — a serverless compute engine for containers.
 ________________________________________